vexide/website/src/content/blog/summer-update-24.md

 ## `cargo-pros` is dead.
 Long live `cargo-v5`! 🦀

 Shortly after our new serial crate became usable, we began putting efforts towards improving vexide's tooling.
-So yeah, we now have a new command-line tool, [cargo-v5](https://github.com/vexide/cargo-v5)!
-Now you'll no longer need to install `cargo-binutils` or PROS CLI to use vexide.
+So yeah, we now have a new command-line tool called [cargo-v5](https://github.com/vexide/cargo-v5)!
+You'll no longer need to install `cargo-binutils` or `pros-cli` to use vexide.

 <div style="margin-block-start: 16px; text-align: center">
   <video width="600" controls>